theolampert/JSValueCoder/README.md

 - Support was added for nested structs
 - Support was added for arrays
 - Bug was fixed when decoding Bools
+- Bug was fixed when decoding with different key coding strategies
 - Tests added